 Guide to Phuket’s Most Ethical Elephant Sanctuary

 You’ve probably clicked through to here because you care about elephants.
 So do we!
-We’ve given this blog the title Guide to Phuket’s Most Ethical Elephant Sanctuary because we’ve gone to every measure we can conceive of to ensure that ethics and care steer everything we do here at the Phuket Nature Elephant Reserve.
+We’ve given this blog the title Guide to Phuket’s Most Ethical Elephant Sanctuary because we’ve gone to every measure we can conceive of to ensure that ethics and care steer everything we do here at the Phuket Elephant Nature Reserve.

 However, there is no official title or award given to the most ethical elephant sanctuary; we just know all of the efforts we’re making to ensure we’re doing things right.

 We’d love to tell you all about ourselves and why we consider ourselves to be one of Phuket’s most ethical elephant sanctuaries.
-Even if you choose to visit a different one (there are a couple of other good ones), please hold the other sanctuaries to the same standards we outline in this guide.

 If anything we say here inspires a few questions, please don’t hesitate to get in touch.
 We are happy to answer any questions you have.

-A Brief Introduction to the Phuket Nature Elephant Reserve
+A Brief Introduction to the Phuket Elephant Nature Reserve

-To start with, it’s probably best to tell you a little about us and how we started the Phuket Nature Elephant Reserve.
+To start with, it’s probably best to tell you a little about us and how we started the Phuket Elephant Nature Reserve.
 If you’d like to know, even more, check out our About Us page.

 We were founded by a cooperative of passionate experts who have worked in the elephant welfare field for many years — in fact, we have many decades of collective experience when we add it all together.
 We felt that there was a need for an elephant sanctuary in Phuket that does as many things right as possible, helping elephants, educating people, and being kind to the environment.